 |Elliptical Trainer/ Swim/Cycle||45 min. with 10-15 min.
 LT||60 min.
 Easy run||Elliptical Trainer/ Swim/Cycle||45 min.
 Steady||

 35 min.
 Easy run & 10 x 100 m strides

 Let’s take a concise resume of the Post Marathon: Recover initially and then gradually add quality and quantity (volume) so you stay injury-free, mentally fit, and able to capitalize on the huge physical and mental fitness you have obtained during the long marathon training period before the marathon race.

 Maybe you have your own recovery plan, but I hope you can see the point by starting up again gradually after a marathon race, to carefully regaining the mental and physical fitness again.
 The reason to make a post-marathon schedule is also that you maintain to have a schedule as before the race and hereby keeps your training habits alive.

 The contents with more cross training activities loosen up your “marathon muscles” by using other muscle groups and it also brings variation to your mind.

 When you have finished the marathon race, you may likely have a drained mental and physical state in the period immediately after.
-In addition, you do not have the same marathon goal to focus on anymore, which can make you disillusioned.
-Therefore, during the 5 weeks of recovery period planned in advance, your mental state becomes strong again, while you maintain training habits – instead of e.g. just sitting in the couch.
+Besides, you do not have the same marathon goal to focus on anymore, which can make you disillusioned.
+Therefore, during the 5 weeks recovery period planned in advance, your mental state becomes strong again, while you maintain training habits – instead of e.g. just sitting on the couch.
 You should hereby have surplus to focus on your next running step, which will depend on e.g. your motivation, years of running experience, energy/effort expended etc.

 I hope you liked this review and if you have any questions about the topic or want to leave your own Personal review, please leave a comment below.